erichie/personal-chef-api/README.md

 - Sign in with the same BetterAuth credentials (including anonymous-to-email migrations).
 - Author recipes from the browser and optionally publish them.
 - Share public recipe URLs that render SEO-friendly pages.
+- Organize cookbook sections (mini collections inside a cookbook) and share a searchable public cookbook page.

 ## Environment